kcrwfrd/kcrwfrd.github.io/source/_posts/2013-11-20-configuring-a-production-node-js-and-mongodb-environment-in-ubuntu-on-an-amazon-ec2-instance.markdown

 aws ec2 import-key-pair --key-name user@email.com --public-key-material file://~/.ssh/id_rsa.pub
 ```

 If you do this beforehand, your key will show up in the web interface for you to select when launching.
-Of course, you don't have to do this.
-It's just me being pedantic :P
+Otherwise, AWS will generate the private key for you to download.

 ## Provision your EC2 instance
 I chose Ubuntu Server 13.10 for my AMI.
 You'll want to use 64-bit for optimal MongoDB support (see [this post](http://blog.mongodb.org/post/137788967/32-bit-limitations)).
 Make sure to read through all the options in the wizard to configure your instance for your needs.
 [MongoDB recommends](http://docs.mongodb.org/ecosystem/platforms/amazon-ec2/) an [instance type](https://aws.amazon.com/ec2/instance-types/) that is EBS-optimized.
 More on that shortly.